AndrewDibbins/architecture-center/docs/sample-solutions/sap/sap-2tier.md

 1. Customers from the Presentation Tier use their SAP gui, or other user interfaces (Internet Explorer, Excel or other web application) on premise to access the Azure based SAP system.
 2. Connectivity is provided through the use of the established Express Route.
 The Express Route is terminated in Azure at the Express Route Gateway.
 Network traffic routes through the Express Route gateway to the Gateway Subnet and from the gateway subnet to the Application Tier Spoke subnet and via a Network Security Gateway to the SAP application virtual machine.
-3. The indentity management servers provide authenication services to the solution.
+3. The identity management servers provide authentication services to the solution.
 4. The Jump Box provides local management capabilities to the solution.

 ### Components